 Pharmacology Translational Unit

-The Pharmacology Translational Unit (PTU) or dermatology research, conducts studies and clinical trials in various disease states for children and adults.
-The PTU is committed to education, research and providing expert patient care.
-For questions related to currently enrolling or upcoming studies, please contact our office or complete the form below.
+The Pharmacology Translational Unit (PTU) is committed to education and research to provide expert patient care.
+We conduct dermatology research studies and clinical trials in various disease states for children and adults.
+For questions related to currently enrolling or upcoming studies, please contact our office or complete a patient survey below.

 What is Clinical Research?